 3. If I use a swamp cooler and AC together, will it impact my electricity bill?

-The main impact on your electricity bill will be the air conditioner's power, even if you use both AC and swamp cooler.
+The main impact on your electricity bill will be the air conditioner's power, even if you use both AC and ocean breeze portable air conditioner.
 Portable air coolers like Evapolar use very little energy that will be next to impossible to notice on your electricity bill.

 4. What are the benefits of using air conditioners and swamp coolers like Evapolar devices in the same household?